astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 It follows from this that for every sealed type, there is also only a finite and pre-determined set of *subtypes* of that type.

-A sealed type in Python has the property that its proper subtypes[^2] are all disjunct from one another, and the union of all the proper subtypes of a sealed type is exactly equal to the sealed type.

 All singleton types are sealed types; however, not all sealed types are singleton types.

 Examples of sealed types (other than the singleton types listed above) are: